kevin-olanday/bolt/README.md

-## BOLT – Business Operations Launchpad and Toolkit
+## theBASE – BizOps Apps and Services Ecosystem

 A Next.js 15 web app that serves as a BizOps dashboard and toolkit.
 It surfaces quick links and operational modules with role‑based visibility, plus a built‑in productivity tracker.